-Join Peggy Fisher for an in-depth discussion in this video Set notation, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Set notation, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Now that we have a better…understanding of what sets can include,…let's look at some set notation.…Sets are written as a series of elements…separated by commas…and enclosed in curly brackets.…Here are some sample sets.…In this set,…we have the elements a, b, c, d, and e.…It is important to note…that sets can actually be empty.…Sets can also have just one element,…they might have a limited number of elements,…or even an unlimited,…or they have an infinite number of elements.…